The Day(s) since last session criterion is a segmentation criterion that enables you to create a segment.

 The Day(s) since last session criterion enables you to create an audience segment based on the date of your visitors’ last visit (or session).

-A session ends after 30 minutes of inactivity or when the user closes their browser window.
+A session ends after 30 minutes of inactivity.

 Let’s say a user visited your website for the last time 20 days ago and hasn't returned.
 If you’ve created a segment based on the “Days since last session” greater than “22” criterion, the user will join your segment precisely 3 days after its creation, as soon as they return to your website.